-Christina's vocal emotion is SPOT ON!
+Christina's vocal emotion is spot on!
 I love this song with every fiber of my heart.

-Yes this song is sad in the beginning, but it soon becomes inspiring at the end.
+Yes, this song is sad in the beginning, but it soon becomes inspiring at the end.
 I think that Amsterdam should replace this song.
 That song is filled with suicidal thoughts and depression.
-Don't get me wrong though, Fix You makes me cry every time, but it comes when the guitar comes into play, just because that sudden change in mood is so powerful.
+Don't get me wrong though.
+Fix You makes me cry every time, but it comes when the guitar comes into play, just because that sudden change in mood is so powerful.

-You simply feel it there, that painful loss of The Rev. This song is actually full of life for me, because it is about someone, who really lived.
+You simply feel it there, that painful loss of The Rev. This song is actually full of life for me because it is about someone who really lived.
 It has soul.
 And that's the reason why I vote for So Far Away.

 "When the day is long, and the night, the night is yours alone.
 When you're sure you've had enough of this life."
-It's a beautiful and touching song from one of the best albums of the 90s and of course one of the most influential bands in the past 30 years.
+It's a beautiful and touching song from one of the best albums of the '90s and, of course, one of the most influential bands in the past 30 years.

 This is the saddest song ever.
 I've listened to most of the songs on this list, and this is the only one which has me steadily crying throughout the whole song.
 Maybe it's just me, but this is by far the saddest song I've ever heard.

-Actually I would have picked 'Teaching Angels How To Fly' but it is not listed.
-Written by James Breedwell and given to a then 9 year old Jackie Evancho to sing about a girl named Kimberly who died very young.
+Actually, I would have picked 'Teaching Angels How to Fly,' but it is not listed.
+Written by James Breedwell and given to a then 9-year-old Jackie Evancho to sing about a girl named Kimberly who died very young.
 The parents wanted a song dedicated to their daughter.
-There are several youtube clips of it.
+There are several YouTube clips of it.

 No words to describe it...

 This song tears away even the toughest person's fear of crying in public.
-Upon hearing the lyrics I am reminded of every lost love that will never return to me and how terribly sad I am to have been left behind with nothing but pictures and videos that haunt me.
-To my son who just passed away I say, Hold the lamp high Matt.
+Upon hearing the lyrics, I am reminded of every lost love that will never return to me and how terribly sad I am to have been left behind with nothing but pictures and videos that haunt me.
+To my son who just passed away, I say, Hold the lamp high, Matt.
 I'll be there soon.

-This song has to be #1, I am not a country fan but this song is unbelievable.
-If you click and listen to this song it will definitely move up the charts where it belongs.
+This song has to be #1.
+I am not a country fan, but this song is unbelievable.
+If you click and listen to this song, it will definitely move up the charts where it belongs.

-I remember the song Blow Me Away was my first song of Breaking Benjamin, which I heard from a radio.
-I looked for more songs of him and I heard them, but when I heard this one I had no idea that Breaking Benjamin could be that sad.
+I remember the song Blow Me Away was my first song by Breaking Benjamin, which I heard on the radio.
+I looked for more songs by him and listened to them, but when I heard this one, I had no idea that Breaking Benjamin could be that sad.

 By far the saddest song by Breaking Benjamin!
-I still love it though.
+I still love it, though.
 If you actually listen to the lyrics, it just makes you feel really down.